sulu/sulu/UPGRADE.md

 ### New required bundle

-A new Bundle was added to Sulu which need to be registred in the `config/bundles.php`:
+A new Bundle was added to Sulu which needs to be registered in the `config/bundles.php`:

 ```diff
 return [